 Where prices are heading from here on is not self evident.
 I sold my house in Asker, Norway for 16 kilogram of gold back in 2017.
 It wasn't a fantastic house.
 A fair swap would be for a good three bedroom apartment in Porto which traded for about 3.3 kg back in 2017.

 This means that my house was about 13 kg overpriced relative to prices in Porto when I sold it.
-However, I didn't profit wildly from this.
-I bought my house for 1.7 mill NOK back in 2004, which translated at the time to 14 kg.
-My profit was no more than 2 kg.
+However, I didn't profit from this.
+I bought my house for 1.7 mill NOK back in 2004, which translated at the time to 20 kg, so I was down 4 kg.

 A corresponding house in Asker is currently going for about 14 kg.
 Prices in terms of gold are back to where they were in 2004.
 They are still in bubble territory, and they haven't continued up, as it may seem from looking at nominal prices.
 The trend has been downwards over the past five years.